ArthurZey/arthurzey.github.io/_pages/stubs/values.md

 (3) is about what one claims to value, which may be at odds with both what one actually acts to gain and/or keep _and_ what actually enhances one's life.
 An example of this might be a particular lifestyle, which might actually (better) contribute to one's happiness, but one is stuck in the inertia of a current trajectory that makes pursuing it difficult.
 One professes to have that other lifestyle, but one actually persists in the present course.

 The _Ayn Rand Lexicon_ has a great entry on [values](http://aynrandlexicon.com/lexicon/values.html){:target="&lowbar;blank"}.

+A potentially interesting parallel here is between "wants" (which I insist is an epistemological phenomenon) versus "needs" (which I insist is a metaphysical phenomenon).
+My view here differs from Aristotle's and the prevalent approach of putting both on the same quantitative scale, where "needs" are just more intense "wants".
+(1) and (3) are closer to "wants", with (1) reflecting revealed "wants" and (3) reflecting professed "wants".
+(2), by contrast, reflects the "needs" that are causally required to achieve one's interests.